zachcoleman/typed-lists/README.md

 # typed-lists
-Fast, typed lists for Python implemented in Rust
+Parallelized, typed lists for Python implemented in Rust